temken/raytracer/README.md

   - [x] Path tracing with correct weighing
   - [x] Build the raytracer and test the different shaders.
 - [x] Fix the key points for cylindric light sources (see brick wall.yaml)
-- [ ] Extend the Renderer base class
-  - [ ] CollectDirectLight should be implemented only once here.
-(Ensure that the ray tracer image does not change!!!)
-  - [ ] Implement an ambient factor that will give black pixels a slight color.
-At least for deterministic, maybe also raytracer
-  - [ ] Random number generation should also be handled differently.
-Maybe in the base class, where we can throw an error if we are in a deterministic shader
-- [ ] Illustrate the different shaders on an interesting scene.
-- [ ] Create a class for an orthonomal basis.
-- [ ] Separate geometric and physical objects.
-There are two options, either have the PhysicalObject (that inherits from GeometricObject or rather its child classes) have a member mMaterial (like now) or have it inherit from Material directly.
-    - This is also since some algorithms (like hierarchical bounding boxes) will only need geometric objects, no need for them to have a material.
-    - The geometric objects should have a ONB handling its orientation in 3D space.
-- [ ] Rename and fix Box -> AxisAlignedBox.
-Ensure that rotations and translations work with the new ONB.
-- [ ] All objects should have their own basis together with mPosition.
-Then we can have a RecalculateObject positions function using that basis.
-In rotate functions, we only have to rotate the ONB and rebuild the object.
-It also gives orientation for textures on spheres.
-It shoudl probably also be possible to define the orientation in the config file, beyond the normal.
-Indicating the front (corresponding e.g. to the x axis of the ONB)
-- [ ] Render some nice example of the Fresnel effect.
-Cylinder on a table.
-Wet road with lights from an oncoming car.
-Stuff like that.
-- [ ] Create a half sphere class
-- [ ] Create more composite objects (street lamps, desk lamps, spots)
-- [ ] New renderer: Path tracing with NNE.
-- [ ] If still an issue?
-Improve the block blur algorithm to not smudge edges. -> Bilateral filter
-- [ ] Image textures for other objects (Spheres!)
-- [ ] Image texture and gradients for the background (spherical background image)
-- [ ] Add more pre-defined colors
-- [ ] Find a better title and make an ascii art header
-- [ ] Mean free path inside the object with scattering color (could just be albedo color).
-Also useable for fog.
-- [ ] Test and fix the object orientation and rotations and spin (in particular rectangles and boxes)
-- [ ] Create camera based on aspect ratio and one pixel dimension
-- [ ] Implement depth of field capability
-- [ ] New objects: Cones, Torus
-- [ ] Normal textures especially for glass surfaces, but not just
-- [ ] Check out texture resources.
-- [ ] Height textures
-- [ ] Print preview of image downscaled in terminal
-- [ ] Look into ogb mesh files.

-Image ideas:
-- [ ] Light lanterns along a road in the night with nice ambient.
-Wet road, oncoming car.
-- [x] Create a series of material comparisons, e.g. roughness, metallicity, glas, ...
-- [ ] Recreate that photo I took in the pub.

-Known bugs and issues:
-- [x] Increasing the resolution sometimes seems to widen the field of view and vice versa
-- [ ] Test and debug the image class, import/export a file.
-Ensure that the image has the same orientation.
-- [x] Debug the rectangle/ box classes.
-There is something off with the dimensions.
-This is related to the previous point potentially.
-  - [x] Check the brick scene.
-The texture orientation is different for each wall.
-It might have to do with the fact that the normals are aligned with an axis -> Swap x,y of the rectangle.

-Other ideas:

-- Define trajectories that the camera can follow (time dependence is already ).
-- Create compositve objects with a physics engine included.
-Simulate and render a double pendulum in an interesting light ambient.
-- Make a UI with qt or imgui to show the scene and camera, move stuff, render quick images.
-Simple UI to have some interactive fun.

 ## General notes